kurtlewis/subredditDistance/README.md

-# Wikipedia Game
+# Subreddit relations
-For calculating the distance between wikipedia pages
+For calculating how often reddit pages are linked between each other

 # Dependencies
 * mysql